coresoftwaredesign/rummy-vision-pro-doc/README.md

 A neural network was trained on playing card images.

 The initial proof of concept was designed around a Yolo4-tiny convolutional neural network trained and implemented via the [Darknet Framework](https://github.com/pjreddie/darknet).
-An android app POC was build using the model.
-However, there were integration and version issues getting OpenCV, NVidia CUDA and the Android hardware.
+Windows and Android proof-of-concept apps were built using the model.
+However, there were multiple issues integrating OpenCV, NVidia CUDA and the Android hardware.

-Alternately, a EfficientDet-Lite2 model from the [TensorFlow-Lite Framework](https://www.tensorflow.org/lite/android) was selected.
-An Android application was written to use the model to detect and score melds of cards for the playing card game Rummy.
+Next, a EfficientDet-Lite2 model from the [TensorFlow-Lite Framework](https://www.tensorflow.org/lite/android) was evaluated.
 The EfficientDet-Lite2 model was selected as it provided a reasonable frame rate while still minimizing the size for mobile.

 | Model architecture | Size(MB)* | Latency(ms)** | Average Precision*** |